iterative/dvc.org/content/docs/index.md

 # DVC Documentation

-**Data Version Control** is a data and ML [experiment management] tool that takes advantage of the existing engineering toolset that you're already familiar with (Git, your IDE, CI/CD, etc).
+**Data Version Control** is a [data versioning], ML [workflow automation], and [experiment management] tool that takes advantage of the existing software engineering toolset that you're already familiar with (Git, your IDE, CI/CD, etc).

 **DVC** is available for [Visual Studio Code], on any [system terminal], and as a [Python library].

+[data versioning]: /doc/start/data-management/data-versioning
+[workflow automation]: /doc/user-guide/pipelines
 [experiment management]: /doc/user-guide/experiment-management
 [visual studio code]: /doc/vs-code-extension
 [system terminal]: /doc/install